apik/mr/tsil-1.21/README.txt

 calculation may be found in ref.
 [MR05].)
 It takes parameter values m^2, g, lambda and Q^2 as command-line inputs, in that order.
 It then computes the required basis functions at s=m^2, assembles the one- and two-loop pole mass squared values as outlined in [MR05], and prints the results to stdout.
 Most of the basic functionality available in TSIL is exhibited in scalarpole.c.

 To compile this program using gcc, assuming tsil.h and libtsil.a are present in the current directory, use e.g.

-     gcc -o spole -DTSIL_SIZE_<size> scalarpole.c -lm -L. -ltsil
+     gcc -o spole -DTSIL_SIZE_<size> scalarpole.c -L. -ltsil -lm

 where <size> is either LONG or DOUBLE, and matches the size chosen when libtsil.a was compiled.
 If you used the default size when compiling libtsil.a, then you may omit this flag.
-For gcc on Mac OS X, the flag -lmx must be supplied in addition to -lm.
 This command produces the executable spole, which can then be run as, e.g.

      ./spole 1 2 3 1